prysmaticlabs/documentation/website/docs/wallet/introduction.md

 Prysm's validator accounts are extensible enough to allow for the most basic setup all the way to advanced production setups where security is paramount.
 :::

-Out of the box, Prysm supports 3 basic kinds of wallets that encompass many different use-cases.
+Out of the box, Prysm supports 3 basic kinds of wallets that encompasses many different use-cases.
 In order of highest to lowest security:

 1. **non-HD wallet**: (good security) A simple wallet in which accounts are password protected and validator keys are generated non-deterministically.
 This is the recommended approach if you want to import an account from the [Ethereum launchpad](https://launchpad.ethereum.org/) and you can read dedicated instructions [here](/docs/wallet/nondeterministic).
 2. **HD wallet**: (least security) A common type of blockchain wallet which is generated from a english mnemonic, able to create new accounts deterministically.
 The encrypted seed is stored on day encrypted by a strong password.
 Given you are tying your HD wallet to the validator client, it is less secure than simply importing validating keys you need from an external source or running a remote signer.